zzstoatzz/portfolio/README.md

 | recursion | i may have missed this but would we expect to have negative numbers in our liststrees |
 |...|...|

 During this project we were learning about Binary Search Trees, recursion and maps, so we were required to implement our own search tree and map classes before creating the post classifier.
 These implementations were pretty slow, so when it came time to write the high-level classifier we used the more efficient standard C++ map/BST structures.
-In my recreation, I used Python's analogous `dict` class.
+In my recreation, I use Python's analogous `dict` class.

 To train our classifier to recognize posts, we used a simplified form of Bayes' conditional probability theory:    <img src="https://render.githubusercontent.com/render/math?math=P(C|X) = \frac{P(C) * P(X|C)}{P(X)}">

-... the interpretation states that the probability a given post X has label C is a function of: the number of posts with label C & some factor representing the likelihood that X has C given the history of associations between the words in the post and post labels.
+... the interpretation in this case being: the probability a given post *X* has label *C* is a function of: the number of posts with label *C* and some factor representing the likelihood that *X* has *C* given the history of associations between the words (& word pairs) in a given post and the post labels.

 #### Solution
 I created a class `Classifier()` for the high-level classifier with members to store a history of posts, labels, unique words, unique word-label pairs and with member functions to read in and record instances of words with labels in the training data, predict the labels of new posts, and to summarize the results.
 I used Python's `set()` for the word bank to avoid adding duplicate items.